I refuse to pull dandelions from my yard during the first bloom. I don’t even let my husband mow.

 If you do grow them in full sun, you can shade the leaves with a dark cloth or cover the plants with a box a couple of days before harvesting.

-These taproot plants love to grow in lawns and prefer slightly acidic soil just like turf does, with an optimal pH of 6.2-6.8.
-But they can survive in a pH range of 6.0-8.5 if necessary.
+These taproot plants love to grow in lawns and prefer slightly acidic soil just like turf does, with an optimal pH of 6.2 to 6.8.
+But they can survive in a pH range of 6.0 to 8.5 if necessary.

 Dandelions like fertile soil, but if you are planting in a poor soil you can amend with compost.
 They will grow in poor soils that are low in potassium or phosphorus, but the tastiest greens come from plants grown in more fertile soils.

 If you are growing in fertile or compost amended soil, applying additional fertilizer is unnecessary.